The Brauer trees of unipotent blocks: Introduction

 Theorem \ref{mainthm} has the following corollary.

 \begin{cor} Let $G$ be a finite group with cyclic Sylow $\ell$-subgroups.
 If $\ell\neq 29,41,47,59,71$, then the (unparametrized) Brauer tree of the principal $\ell$-block of $G$ is known. \end{cor}

-Conjecturally, every block of a finite group of Lie type is Morita equivalent to a unipotent block.
-This would extend the previous corollary to all blocks with cyclic defect groups of all finite groups (for $\ell>71$ so that no sporadic groups are involved).
-Non-unipotent blocks with cyclic defect are currently under investigation by the first author and Radha Kessar.
+Note that a solution of the Jordan decomposition conjecture for isolated blocks with cyclic defect would extend the previous corollary to all blocks with cyclic defect groups of all finite groups (for $\ell>71$ so that no sporadic groups are involved).

 A basic method to determine decomposition matrices of finite groups is to induce projective modules from proper subgroups.
 In the case of modular representations of finite groups of Lie type in non-defining characteristic, Harish-Chandra induction from standard Levi subgroups has similarly been a very useful tool to produce projective modules.
 Here, we introduce a new method, based on the construction, via Deligne--Lusztig induction, of bounded complexes of projective modules with few non-zero cohomology groups.
 This is powerful enough to allow us to determine the decomposition matrices of all unipotent blocks with cyclic defect groups of finite groups of Lie type.